logo

 X

-Generations on Line is reducing isolation, providing easy, fast, free digital skills for elders
+For over 20 years, Generations on Line has worked to reduce social isolation by providing easy, fast, free digital training for elders

-• With distancing since COVID, we created Family Guides generationsonline.org/family to help you find the right device, connectivity, and training to help an older friend or relative, even when you can't be there in person.
+• During social distancing during COVID, we created Family Guides generationsonline.org/family to help you find the right device, connectivity, and training to help an older friend or relative, even when you can't be there in person.

 And....It's free!